 All these fixtures running together can be the reason for weak water pressure in your house.
 But if you are just using your bathroom sink, you may think that it’s specific to that one spot, when in fact, it’s just a timing issue.

-If you find that the hot water pressure is weak, but the cold water pressure is strong you know that there is a hot water issue, narrowing down your issue.
+If you find that the hot water pressure is weak, but the cold water pressure is strong, you know that there is a hot water issue, narrowing down your issue.
 At that point, it may be a low hot water pressure issue or a water heater leak issue.
+Inspect your water heater and make sure there are no wet spots around the tank or that the water heater isn’t leaking from the bottom.

 The more you can narrow down the source of the low pressure in your pipes, the easier it will be to fix it.